pehadavid/AbletonNetkarPacer/README.md

 - **File**: `nektar-pacer-surface.syx`
 - Import this file using the Pacer Editor: **https://studiocode.dev/pacer-editor/#/**

-This preset includes all three CC mappings ready to use.
+This preset includes all CC mappings ready to use.

 ### Option 2: Manual Configuration